Weydon School: Site

 Currently the school caters for children from 11 to 16.
 Its main feeder schools are Highfield South Farnham, Potters Gate CE Primary School, Rowledge CE Primary School, St Peter's School, South Farnham School and Waverley Abbey Junior School.
 The majority of the students go on from Weydon to The Sixth Form College, Farnborough, Farnham College, Alton College or Godalming College.

 Weydon School underwent expansion in 2008 as part of the Faraday project funded by the Government and aimed to increase attainment levels in science.
 Weydon was selected as one of only a few schools throughout the country to receive this grant.
 The money was spent on a new high tech science computer room, 'rainforest room' and state of the art labs were built over a summer.

 A further expansion project was announced in 2013, with work starting in 2014.
 It expanded the cafeteria (previously known as Breakpoint Cafe), built new changing rooms and rebuilt the arts and humanities departments.
 The new 'Medici' art block was opened on 4 March 2016 containing a state-of-the-art theatre, art rooms and additional facilities.
 Multiple performances have been displayed within the Medici theatre alongside art displays throughout the year.
 The 'Globe' block was opened in 2017, it predominantly houses History, English and Geography, but also contains classrooms dedicated to Film and Media Studies as well as Religious Studies.
-The building contains the LRC (Learning Resource Centre), consisting of a extensive library and computer suite.
+The building contains the LRC (Learning Resource Centre), consisting of an extensive library and computer suite.

-Organisation

-The school is split into two 'colleges' - River and Castle.
-These aim to create a small-school feeling as the school grows in enrolment numbers.